phptek/silverstripe-verifiable/README.md

 ## Extending

-The true power of this module for developers is twofold:
+Developers can extend the module by means of a powerful API.

- 1. Give developers the ability to supply their own data to be hashed and submitted.
+ 1. Developers can customise the data to be hashed and submitted to a backend.

-All developers need to do is declare a `verify()` method on any decorated and [versioned](https://github.com/silverstripe/silverstripe-versioned) `DataObject` subclass, and the module will call it on every write.
-Uses of this method might be to notarise uploaded `File` objects or use SilverStripe to become the next [NewsDiffs](https://newsdiffs.org/).
-See the configuration section below.
+Developers can alter a `DataObject`'s `verifiable_fields` (see above) to hash a greater number of fields or; by declaring a `verify()` method on any decorated and [versioned](https://github.com/silverstripe/silverstripe-versioned) `DataObject` subclass, the module will call it on every write.
+Uses of this method might be to notarise uploaded `File` objects or to use SilverStripe to become the next [NewsDiffs](https://newsdiffs.org/).
+See the configuration section above.

- 2. To use an alternative to Chainpoint, the module's pluggable API allows developers to use a different Merkle backend.
+ 2. Developers can build alternative backend adaptors.

-See the `GatewayProvider` and `ServiceProvider` interfaces in the "src/Backend" directory, as well as `BackendServiceFactory` to see how backends are instantiated.
+The module comes pre-configured with a backend for the [Chainpoint](https://chainpoint.org/) network.
+But should you wish to use something else as an immutible data store, or simple an alternative Merkle-to-Bitcoin system, then this can be done.
+Have a look at the `GatewayProvider` and `ServiceProvider` interfaces in the "src/Backend" directory, as well as `BackendServiceFactory` to see how backends are instantiated.
 Once you've developed your backend, refer to the "Configuration" section above, for how to override the module's default "Chainpoint" backend.

 ## Known Issues and Caveats